datacraft-dsc/DEPs/12/README.md

 }
 ```

-* Association attribute (the agent involved in the activity).
+Association attribute (the agent involved in the activity).
 It must specify

-- `prov:agent`: the identifier of the agent
+- `prov:agent`: The identifier of the agent
--  `prov:activity` : the identifier of the activity
+- `prov:activity` : The identifier of the activity

 Example:
 ```